 The cost and carrying value of material investments in unquoted companies held at 31 March 2023 are shown below.
-For this purpose any investment included in the table of the fifteen largest venture capital investments on page 21, or in the corresponding table in the previous year's annual report, is regarded as material.
+For this purpose any investment included in the table of the fifteen largest venture capital investments on pages 26 to 33, or in the corresponding table in the previous year's annual report, is regarded as material.